Tackling the Mental Aspect of the Game

-To help you reframe your perspective on the pressures of the game, Jordan suggested considering a quote from tennis great Billie Jean King: “Pressure is a privilege.”
+To help you reframe your perspective on the pressures of the game, Jordan suggests considering a quote from tennis great Billie Jean King: “Pressure is a privilege.”

-“Challenge yourself to see pressure as an opportunity,” said Jordan.
+“Challenge yourself to see pressure as an opportunity,” says Jordan.
 “When you can do this, you’re action-oriented and will play with a sense of purpose.”